Download indicator (PDF)

 Rationale

-NICE and NICE-accredited guidance recommends smoking cessation treatment and support for people with the conditions outlined in the indicator wording.
+NICE guidance recommends smoking cessation treatment and support for people with the conditions outlined in the indicator wording.
 People with these conditions face increased risks from smoking (for example, increased risk of cardiovascular disease) compared with the general population.
 In addition, there is evidence that people who smoke are receptive to smoking cessation advice in all healthcare settings and that healthcare professionals are effective in helping people to stop smoking.

 Specification